fromsantanu/C-Language/pages/Chapter07-04.md

-# Chapter: Pointers and Strings in C
+# Pointers and Strings in C

 In C, strings are represented as arrays of characters terminated by a null character (`'\0'`).
 The relationship between pointers and strings is central to efficient string manipulation.
 This chapter explores how pointers interact with strings and how to use pointers for common string operations.